Say no more to SSH keys, SSM is THE tool

 In the left side pane, select Session Manager

-Then, select Start session, and a list of the instances that fulfill the pre-requisites will be displayed.
+Then, select the Start session and a list of the instances that fulfill the pre-requisites will be displayed.

 Select the desired instance you want to connect to and click Start session